yvelikova/axway-open-docs/content/en/docs/container_topics/container_apimgr_oauth.md

  linkTitle :  Deploy API Manager or OAuth in Docker containers
  weight: 6
  date :  2019-09-18
- description :  This topic describes how to deploy API Manager or OAuth services in your API Gateway containers.
+ description :  Deploy API Manager or OAuth services in your API Gateway containers.
+---

 These steps are optional and only for users who wish to use API Manager or OAuth in their environment.
----

 For details on how to deploy API Manager or OAuth services in a classic deployment (non-containerized), see the following: